 Here are some tips to enhance your visit to the concentration camps near Berlin:

-- Learn before you go: Read about the Holocaust and concentration camps before your visit to familiarize yourself with the historical context.
+Learn before you go: You may find information about the Holocaust and concentration camps before arriving to broaden your knowledge about the history of the place.

 Conclusion